rumca-js/RSS-Link-Database/README.md

  - RSS links are captured for each source separately
  - two files are created for each source each day: JSON and markdown
  - markdown file is generated as a form of preview, JSON can be reused, imported
+ - 'favorite' indication does not mean something is endorsed, but it shows my particular intrest in topic.
+It is indication of importance

 # Goal